 - Challenging to master: this machine is a classic, and the looks and experience sacrifice the user interface.
 James Hoffmann recommends using group temperature strips, while others prefer using an IR thermometer.
 The thing is, you don’t have PID controls or any other feature to tweak water temperature.
 Moreover, pressure varies depending on the strength and technique for pulling and pressing the lever.
 This machine is for people who love a challenging experience and become proud of taming a complex machine.
 Not for convenience-oriented people.

 Flair 58 Espresso Maker – Best Manual Espresso Maker

 - Great espresso-making experience and results: the Flair 58 delivers!
 Most customers praise the experience of dialing espressos with the Flair 58.
-Simpler models from Flair, like the Signature and the PRO series, can provide good espresso, but the Flair 58 is simply better.
+Simpler models from Flair, like the Signature and the PRO series, can provide good espresso, but the Flair 58 is better.
 The built-in pre-heating feature helps to get a more reliable and consistent extraction.
 Moreover, the whole espresso-making experience feels like true craftsmanship at work.

 - No-milk frother: you’ll have to get a separate milk frother if you like to make frothy coffee drinks like cappuccinos, café lattes, and flat whites.
 It’s better for espresso and Americanos if you heat extra water while preparing your espresso.